Americans now favor legal cannabis over legal tobacco

 “I think all states, within a short period of time, will have medical marijuana,” Goldstein said.

-The rehabilitation of marijuana in public opinion began around 1996, when California became the first state to legalize cannabis for medical use.
-Societal support for legal marijuana doubled from 25 percent in 1995 to 50 percent in 2011, just before the debut of recreational cannabis.
-The last Gallup survey, in 2022, found 68 percent of Americans supporting legal marijuana.
+The rehabilitation of marijuana in public opinion began around 1996 when California became the first state to legalize cannabis for medical use.
+Societal support for legal marijuana doubled from 25% in 1995 to 50% in 2011, just before the debut of recreational cannabis.
+The last Gallup survey, in 2022, found 68% of Americans supporting legal marijuana.

 Even now, public opinion remains far from unanimous.
 Only half of conservatives and Republicans support full legalization, reflecting lingering resistance from the law enforcement community.
 Liberals and Democrats overwhelmingly favor legal cannabis, along with young adults.